netscaler/netscaler-xds-adaptor/examples/citrix-adc-in-istio/README.md

 Follow the link "Deploy Citrix ADC as an Ingress Gateway using Helm charts" in [deployment guide](../../README.md#deployment-options).
 Citrix ADC can either be CPX or VPX/MPX.
 The given bookinfo deployment should work fine in both cases.

+- **Important Note:** _For deploying Citrix ADC VPX or MPX as ingress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on Citrix ADC as mentioned [here](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).

 ## <a name="citrix-sidecar-injector">B) Deploying Citrix ADC Sidecar Injector </a>

 Follow the link "Deploy Citrix ADC CPX as a sidecar using Helm charts" in [deployment guide](../../README.md#deployment-options).
 Citrix ADC CPX will be injected as a sidecar on the labeled namespace.
 If you do not wish to inject sidecar, this step can be skipped.
 In that case, Citrix ADC will only act as an Ingress Gateway.